This post was updated on Apr 22, 2023

 The pursuer-distancer cycle that is left unresolved turns into a pattern that the person is likely to repeat in every new relationship.
+But how do you bridge emotional distance?
 Here are some ideas you can use to resolve the situation:

 - Learn to recognize recurring patterns that lead to conflict.

 - Set up and stick to a conflict resolution plan.

 - Stick to a single topic until it is resolved.